Loomis - Deep Roots in the High Plains

 Today, Loomis is still very much an agricultural town.
 Agri Co-op plays a big role in the community, and in 2007 built a 28,000-ton dry fertilizer plant fourteen times larger than typical designs and roughly the size of a football field.
 But there's a lot more to Loomis than agriculture.

-For example, Loomis is widely considered the “marriage village” with two highly successful bridal-based businesses, the Bridal Isle and the Marry Event.
-On a weekend, you need only check out the license plates from all over the state and beyond to appreciate their breadth of influence.
+For example, Loomis is widely considered the “marriage village” with a highly successful bridal-based business, the Bridal Isle.
+On a weekend, you need only check out the license plates from all over the state and beyond to appreciate the breadth of their influence.

 One of the Country’s Top Places to Raise a Child